wilsonmar/WebSockets/JMeter.md

 ## <a name="RunBatch"> Run in Batch Mode</a>
-A test is invoked from the JMeter UI several ways:

-* Click the Run button
-* Select menu Run | Start
-* Press command + R.

-However, JMeter is often invoked automatically by a continuous integration tool such as Jenkins.
+JMeter is often invoked automatically by a continuous integration tool such as Jenkins.
 See https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin.
 A sample command to invoke JMeter: